Skip to content

 This Policy requires development to be delivered through a comprehensive and co-ordinated approach.
 To achieve this, the Council recommended preparation of a Supplementary Planning Document (SPD) or comprehensive masterplan.

-The SPD builds on, and provides more detail to the site allocation policy for Hartley Gardens, and includes a Vision, Core Objectives, Spatial Framework and a series of guiding principles that will help us develop our proposals and be used to help the Council to determine future planning applications for the Site.
+The SPD builds on, and provides more detail to the site allocation policy for Hartley Gardens, and includes a Vision, Core Objectives, Spatial Framework and a series of guiding principles that have helped us develop our proposals and will be used to help the Council to determine future planning applications for Hartley Gardens.

-Hartley Gardens in its context - the SPD boundary is highlighted in red (click the image to enlarge).
+Spatial Framework from the Hartley Gardens SPD (click the image to enlarge).

 An Outline Planning Application sets out the principles of a development, including the general arrangement of open space and development, key streets and connections.
 The detailed layout of houses, streets and landscape will be submitted after the Outline Planning Application and are called ‘Reserved Matters’.
 The Outline Planning Application will need to demonstrate compliance with planning policy of the Development Plan and the key principles set out within the SPD and Spatial Framework.